manuxi/SuluEventBundle/README.md

 </div>

 This bundle was made based on [Sulu workshop](https://github.com/sulu/sulu-workshop).
-I made it to quickly install the possibility to manage events in my projects.
+I made it to have the possibility to manage events in my projects and to get a better knowledge of sulu.
+The events and their meta information is translatable.
+Please feel comfortable submitting feature requests.
 This bundle is still in development.
 Use at own risk 🤞🏻

 ## 👩🏻‍🏭 Installation